 Satay is a staple in Indonesian cuisine and can be found in most places.
 It’s also served during gatherings or festivities such as Galungan Day, a holiday that celebrates the victory of good over evil on the island of Bali.

 The meat is prepared one of two ways; “tusuk”, meaning skewered, or “lilit”, meaning twisted.
 It’s grilled over a fire and then typically served with peanut sauce or spicy sambal chili sauce.
-This classic dish is a must-try while visiting Bali, and you’re likely to order it more than once during your stay—it’s that delicious.
+Trying this classic dish is one of the best things to do in Bali, and you’re likely to order it more than once during your stay—it’s that delicious.

 One of the most multifaceted dishes in Bali, lawar is a traditional culinary concoction served at festivals or ceremonies, as well as in most restaurants on the island.
 The name lawar means “finely chopped” and a wide variety of meats can be used as the foundation of this meal; pork, beef, chicken, or duck.

 The chopped meat is mixed with vegetables (mostly beans) as well as egg, coconut, shrimp paste, turmeric, chili powder, palm sugar, kaffir lime leaves, and galangal, which adds a flavor similar to ginger.
 It’s usually paired with rice or served alongside “babi guling” (roast suckling pork).

 Versions containing pig blood for color and taste are available, as well as without it.
 Although this dish is far from being vegetarian in its original form, a version using jackfruit is popular for those on a meat-free diet.

 Spice lovers will love the fiery version of Betutu, a traditional Indonesian dish consisting of roast duck (bebek betutu) or chicken (ayam betutu), that can be spiced to your liking.
 The dish is prepared with raw meat, and then rubbed with bumbu, a mixture of spices that are hand-ground into a paste.